Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

+For every $N \in \{2, 3, 4, 6, 12\}$ it has been shown that Yudin's bound is sharp for the Thomson problem, by which we mean that the optimal value of the bound meets the energy of an $N$-particle configuration.
+An optimal solution, consisting of the scalar variables $c_1,\ldots,c_d$ (for some $d$), then forms an optimality certificate, that is, an easy to check optimality proof, of the configuration.

+We can interpred Yudin's bound as the symmetrized version of the degree $d$ truncation of the dual of an infinite dimensional convex relaxation for the energy minimization problem.
+The goal of this paper is to find stronger convex relaxations and show how to symmetrize and compute duals of these relaxations.

+Of particular interest are configurations that are optimal for a large class of pair potentials.
+We are for instance interested in configurations in $S^{n-1}$ that are optimal for each \emph{Riesz $s$-energy} potential $F(c) = \mathrm{sign}(s)/c^s$ with $s > 0$.
+In \cite{CohnKumar2007} Cohn and Kumar define a configuration in $S^{n-1}$ to be \emph{universally optimal} if it is optimal for all pair potentials $F$ of the form $F(c^2) = L(c)$, where $L$ is a completely monotonic function.
+Here a smooth function $L$ is said to be \emph{completely monotonic} if it is nonnegative, decreasing (that is, $F'$ is nonpositive), convex (that is, $F''$ nonnegative), and so on (the derivatives alternate in sign).
+Notice that the requirement that $L$ instead of $F$ is completely monotonic is a slightly stronger condition, but this is not important.
+It follows that a universally optimal configuration is optimal for each Riesz $s$-energy potential with $s > 0$.

+In \cite{CohnKumar2007} Yudin's bound is used to show that each sharp configuration is universally optimal, and it is shown that the $600$-cell, which is not a sharp configuration, is also universally optimal.
+Here a configuration $C$ on $S^{n-1}$ is said to be sharp if there are $m$ inner products between distinct points in $C$ and it is a $2m-1$-design; that is, for each polynomial in $n$ variables of degree at most $2m-1$ the average of the polynomial over $S^{n-1}$ equals the average over $C$.

-In the derivation of Yudin's bound one considers conditions on pairs of particles, and so this is called a \emph{$2$-point bound}.
-In 2012, Cohn and Woo \cite{CohnWoo2011} derived $3$-point bounds for energy minimization based on earlier work by Schrijver \cite{Schrijver2005} for binary codes and Bachoc and Vallentin \cite{BachocVallentin2008} for spherical codes.
-They used this to prove universal optimality of the vertices of the rhombic dodecahedron in $\R\mathbb{P}^2$.
-In \cite{Musin2007} this is extended to $k$-point bounds, but here the sphere is required to be at least $k-1$ dimensional, which means this approach cannot be used to go beyond $3$-point bounds for energy minimization on $S^2$.
+In the derivation of Yudin's bound one considers conditions on pairs of particles, which is why this is called a \emph{$2$-point bound}.
+In \cite{CohnWoo2011} Cohn and Woo derive $3$-point bounds for energy minimization based on earlier work by Bachoc and Vallentin \cite{BachocVallentin2008} for spherical codes and Schrijver \cite{Schrijver2005} for binary codes.
+They used this to prove universal optimality for the configuration consisting of the vertices of the rhombic dodecahedron in $\R\mathbb{P}^2$.
+In \cite{Musin2007} this is extended to $k$-point bounds, but here the sphere needs to be at least $k-1$ dimensional, which means this approach cannot be used to go beyond $3$-point bounds for energy minimization on the $2$-dimensional sphere $S^2$.
+Moreover, it is not clear how to use this to perform computations for $k > 3$.